Scheme to Defraud

 At Sammis Law Firm, we have represented business owners and many long-term employees charged with this serious white-collar crime.
 Many of our clients have no prior record.

-If you are charged with any scheme to defraud charge in Tampa, Hillsborough County, FL, then call an experienced criminal defense attorney at the Sammis Law Firm.
-We can help you fight these charges.
-Act quickly to preserve all avenues of attack.
+Our attorneys fight theft and property crime cases throughout the greater Tampa Bay area.
+If you are charged with engaging in a scheme to defraud in Tampa, Hillsborough County, or the surrounding areas in Tampa Bay, FL, call an experienced criminal defense attorney at the Sammis Law Firm.

 Call (813) 250-0500.